 Much of the data about air quality in our area focuses on particulate matter (PM).
 That doesn't diminish issues like increased carbon emissions, VOCs and ozone, which contribute to climate change and cause other adverse effects on the environment.
-We are focusing on PM because the Midlothian cement industry already releases quite a bit of PM, and Holcim's permit request could push emissions closer to the maximum allowable limit.
+We are focusing on PM because the Midlothian cement industry already releases quite a bit of PM, already close to the maximum allowable limit.

 PM is also a topic of rapidly growing research.
 Every month, more scientific studies are being released showing health risks associated with PM, even at levels below current EPA standards.